MadameElfarran/Polychromatic-Toast/README.md

 # Information

-The Mod List
+The

 .

 > Optional Mods: (*disabled by default*)
  * Better Hand Bobbing
-   * Allows disabling of screen shaking for users who experience motion-sickness but prefer hand bobbing to remain on
+   * Allows disabling of screen shaking for users who experience motion-sickness but prefer hand bobbing
  * Craftify
    * Provides a highly customisable display of user's current spotify session
  * Dynamic Surroundings
-   * provides atmospheric ambience to the game (unwanted ounds can be disabled using _'Extreme Sound Muffler'_)
+   * provides atmospheric ambience to the game (unwanted sounds can be disabled using _'Extreme Sound Muffler'_ or the mod's configuration)

 > Developer only:
  * Better Command Block Ui *(can cause crashes)*